If you are studying photography, graphic design or art and have an interest in anatomy, a career in medical illustration could be for you

 Clinical photographers need a degree in clinical photography.
-Details of undergraduate and postgraduate courses are available at the Institute of Medical Illustrators (IMI).
+Details of undergraduate and postgraduate courses are available at the IMI.
 If you have a degree in a different photographic discipline, for example from the British Institute of Professional Photography (BIPP), you can apply for a position as a trainee and take a one-year, graduate or postgraduate certificate in clinical photography while working.

 Either route will involve practical experience and will make you eligible for professional membership of the IMI.
 You will also be eligible for entry onto the register of the Committee for the Accreditation of Medical Illustration Practitioners (CAMIP).
 This is a particular requirement for those working in close contact with patients.

-Medical graphic designers, artists and web designers are expected to have a degree in design or other relevant media discipline.
+Medical graphic designers, artists and web designers are expected to have a degree in design or another relevant media discipline.
 Some experienced designers transfer to the profession from the commercial sector.